Why should I compare home insurance?

 Use a valuation calculator

-A lot of policyholders overpay for their home insurance by incorrectly calculating the value of their buildings and contents.
+A lot of policyholders overpay for their home insurance by incorrectly calculating the value of their building and contents.

-To get an idea of the rebuild value of your building, try using the Association of British Insurers’ calculator or a commissioned survey's valuation.
+To get an idea of the rebuild value of your building, use the Association of British Insurers’ calculator or a commissioned survey's valuation.

 Pay annually for your home insurance (if you can afford it)

 Paying monthly is essentially taking a loan, usually at high interest, from your provider.
 APR varies, but it can be as more than 40%.